52 Random Acts of Kindness for Helping Others Every Day

 39. If it's appropriate at your place of work, collect donations of items or money for a charity.

 40. Consider participating in an event that is designed to raise money for charity, such as a walk or a run.
-Training and participating in the event will be a fun and healthy activity for you.
+Training and participating in the event will probably be a fun and healthy activity for you.
 In addition, you will be able to donate money to a charity by taking part in the event.
 If you feel awkward about asking individual co-workers to sponsor you, post the sponsor form on a noticeboard and perhaps announce its presence in a staff meeting.

 Some More Ideas for Helping Others